IMDEANetworksWNG/UbiLocate/README.md

 ```
 bash reload.sh
 ```
-2) Configure the RX router.
+2) Configure the TX and RX router.
 Note that nss means the number of spatial stream.
 Use 1 or 4
 ```
 bash config.sh nss
 ```